ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-us.md

 For more details, please refer to the [Resizing Persistent Volumes documentation](../resizing-persistent-volumes/).

 The Persistent Volumes are using our Cinder-based block-storage solution through Cinder CSI.
-A worker node can get attached to a maximum of 25 persistent volumes, and a persistent volume can only be attached to a single worker node.
+A worker node can have a maximum of 254 persistent volumes attached to it, and a persistent volume can only be attached to a single worker node.
 You can manually [configure multi-attach persistent volumes with NAS-HA](../Configuring-multi-attach-persistent-volumes-with-ovhcloud-nas-ha/).